 Bringing a personal injury claim – Common misconceptions

-Hodge Jones & Allen is celebrating its 40th anniversary and throughout its 40 years personal injury law has received an unprecedented amount of attention and criticism.
-From my experience we regularly see misinformation and read negative publicity which often can deter people from bringing a legitimate PI claim.
+Hodge Jones & Allen has recently celebrated its 45th Anniversary and throughout its 45 years, personal injury law has received an unprecedented amount of attention and criticism.
+From my experience we regularly see misinformation and read negative publicity which often can deter people from bringing a legitimate Personal Injury claim.

 Here are my top five common misconceptions around bringing a personal injury claim: